RobertAlbus/robertalbus-content/projects/poker-hand-comparator.md

 * Utilizes Dependency Injection for sharing the State Machine
 * Clear module boundaries between each step (input => preprocess => evaluate => output)

-Shortcomings:
+Opportunities for improvement:
-* Does not currently evaluate suit
+* Add support for card suits
 * I reduced encapsulation for the sake of unit testing at the behest of the interviewer.
-I would prefer to keep class implementation details entirely encapsulted and only test the public API.
-C'est la vie.
+I would choose to maintain encapsulation for classes.

 @@@ REPO
 https://github.com/RobertAlbus/fishtank-poker
 @@@